 Business PowerPoint Presentations have changed a lot in the last ten years, but some of the best presentation secrets have been around for a while.
 Almost 25 years ago I was given a little book published in the 1950’s.
 It was entitled, “Public Speaking as the Audience Likes It”.
-I don’t remember much of the contents, but I do remember the point- when you are preparing to make a presentation, consider the audience and think about the best way to present your material so they will enjoy the experience and remember the valuable material.
-So here 3 things you need to know to help you relate to your audience when you design a business PowerPoint presentation.
+I don’t remember much of the contents, but I do remember this point...
+When you are preparing to make a presentation, consider the audience and think about the best way to present your material so they will enjoy the experience and remember the valuable material.
+Below is a list of three things that will help you better relate to your audience when you design a business PowerPoint presentation.

 In Business PowerPoint Presentations, Consider Your Audience

 Before you start to design a business presentation, spend some time thinking about those who are going to receive your message.
 What do they have in common?
 What do you know about who they are?
 What do they feel?
 What experiences have they had?
 Where are they coming from?
 Consider, from the audience’s perspective.
 What is so important about what I have to say?
 Why should they listen?
 How will they benefit?
 And how can I help them enjoy the experience?

 Too often we begin our preparation thinking about what we want and need to say.
 We think about major point and what information we need them to assimilate or remember.
 We think about our responsibility, and if we have any fear or trepidation about being in front of people, we just wish it were over and prepare the message without much thought given to the audience.

 Ask the Right Questions to Better Understand Your Audience